icheft/Secure-Person2Person-P2P-Micropayment-System/docs/phase03.md

     ```sh
     sudo apt-get install openssl
+    sudo apt-get install libssl-dev
     ```

+    Installing `openssl` alone is not enough.
+You also need to install `libssl-dev` to compile both files (as in my case).
 3. Make sure your GCC version is up-to-date (GCC 9-ish) to support `C++17` (**please ignore this if you did not mess up with your environment**)

     ```sh